KennyKvn001/EWS/README.md

 ## License

-This project is part of an academic research initiative for early student dropout prediction.
+This project is part of an academic research initiative for early detection of student to dropout prediction.

 ---